 Read: RIGHT JOIN in SQL Server

-In this SQL Server subtopic section, we will learn and understand how to use the INNER JOIN clause on multiple tables by the query:
+In this SQL Server subtopic section, we will learn and understand how to use the INNER JOIN clause on multiple tables by using the following query:

 EXAMPLE: